Brisbane Lions: Brisbane Lions Academy

 The Brisbane Lions Academy consists of the club's junior development signings.
 It was formed in 2010 as one of four Northern AFL Academies including the Gold Coast Suns Academy, Sydney Swans Academy and GWS Giants Academy.

 28 staff (including 3 full time) manage 220 selected underage players from age 12 up.

 The men's and women's U16 and U18 teams have contested Division 2 of the men's and women's underage championships since 2017.
 The Under 16 women's was crowned inaugural champions in 2023.

 The Lions Academy also joined the Talent League in 2019.

 Notable members

 Local Brisbane product and Lions captain Harris Andrews was recruited via the club's Academy as a 17 year old.

-Past academy members include the Brisbane Lions senior men's AFL players Harris Andrews, Eric Hipwood, Keidean Coleman, Jack Payne, Jaspa Fletcher, Sam Marshall, Ty Gallop and Matthew Hammelmann.
-It also includes players who went on to other clubs : Mabior Chol, Noah Cumberland, Wylie Buzza, Samson Ryan, Ben Keays, and Will Martyn.
+Past academy members include the Brisbane Lions senior men's AFL players Harris Andrews, Eric Hipwood, Keidean Coleman, Jack Payne, Jaspa Fletcher, Ty Gallop and Matthew Hammelmann.
+It also includes players who went on to other clubs: Aliir Aliir, Mabior Chol, Noah Cumberland, Wylie Buzza, Samson Ryan, Ben Keays, and Will Martyn.
 Academy members who went on to excel in other sports include Kalyn Ponga and Corey Horsburgh.
+Leigh Ryswyk, who played for Suncoast Lions in 2005, became notable in January 2026 when he became the first AFL player to come out as gay.

 Notable female academy players include Brisbane Lions senior AFLW players Mikayla Pauga, Sophie Conway, Belle Dawes, Gabby Collingwood, Nat Grider, Tahlia Hickie, Jade Ellenger, Lily Postlethwaite, Luka Yoshida-Martin and Charlotte Mullins.
 Players who went on to other clubs include: Jesse Wardlaw, Zimmorlei Farquharson and Jacqui Yorston.